smellyshovel/vue-custom-context-menu/README.md

 Everything's straightforward here.
 The `action` parameter specifies what action to perform when an item is selected.
 The item's `<slot>` (the space between opening and closing tags) states what it would be visible for user when he/she would open the `#cm-alfa` Context Menu.

 In the mean time an item is trated as "selected" only when it's clicked, though it's planned to add the keyboard support to be able to navigate through Context Menus via `[key down]`, `[key up]` and trigger actions via `[enter]` (for example).

+**Note** that the `action` is optional.
+Nothing bad would happen when such an item without the `action` is selected - all the Context Menus will just be closed.

 ### Opening a Context Menu